Spinal Fusion: Lateral Lumbar Interbody Fusion (LLIF)

 Fusion may be helpful in treating:

-- Spondylolisthesis: a forward slip of a vertebra out of alignment with the spinal column.
+- Spondylolisthesis: a forward slip of a vertebra bone out of its normal position.
 It can kink and compress the nerves, causing pain.

-- Spinal stenosis: narrowing of the spinal canal and nerve root canal, along with enlargement of the facet joints, can pinch spinal nerves and cause pain and numbness in the legs.
+- Spinal stenosis: the narrowing of the spinal canal and nerve root canals.
+Enlarged facet joints and ligaments pinch the nerves causing pain and numbness in the legs.

 The surgical decision

 If you are a candidate for spinal fusion, the surgeon will explain your options.
 Consider all the risks and benefits as you make your decision.
 Fusion is performed only after other treatments have been explored.
 It will stop the motion in the painful area of your spine, allowing increased function and return to a more normal lifestyle—though one that may not be totally pain-free.